-Rules Violations Penals ty Range Student Performance: Costuming, Creation of Scars/Physical Conditions, Physical Traits, Props 2 - 10 points Failure to Call all Witnesses See Rules 3.2 and 4.4 E • Improper Communication See Rules 4.4 I, 4.5 E, 4.10, 7.7, and 8.7 Possession of Each Prohibited Electronic Device (see Rule 4.14) 5 points Unequal Distribution of Tasks · Among the Team See Rule 3.2 2 - 8 points Missing Timekeeper See Rule 3.2 and 4.5-A 8 points Under or Exceeding # of Attorneys Permitted on a Team See Rule 3.2 A-B Any Other Rule Not Stated Above is Subject to Penalty 1 - 10 points Creation of Material Fact Violations See Rule 2.3 and 6.2 Unintentional 1 - 2 points Intentional Time Overages Per Violation See Rules 4.5, 4.6 and 6.2 1 to 15 seconds 0 points
+Rules Violations Penalty Range Student Performance: Costuming, Creation of Scars/Physical 2 - 10 points Conditions, Physical Traits, Props Failure to Call all Witnesses (Rule 2.3) Team Forfeits Improper Communication (Rules 6.1 E , 8.1 , 12.7 , and 13.7) 1 - 10 points Possession of Each Prohibited Electronic Device (Rule 8.3.1) 5 points Unequal Distribution of Tasks Among the Team (Rule 4.1) 2 - 8 points Missing Timekeeper (Rule 2.3 and Rule 6.1) 8 points Under or Exceeding Number of Attorneys Permitted on a Team (Rule 10 points 2.5.1 and 2.5.2) Any Other Rule Not Stated Above is Subject to Penalty 1 - 10 points

+Creation of Material Fact Violations (Rule 7.4)

+Unintentional 1 -2 points

+Intentional 3 -7 points

+Time Overages Per Violation (Rule 6.2)

+1 to 15 seconds 0 points

-• 16 to 30 seconds (without extension from presiding judge) 1 - 2 points • 31 to 60 seconds 3 - 4 points • Over 60 seconds5 - 10 points • Time Runs Out on Direct/Cross of Third Witness See Rule 4.6 D 10 points
+16 to 30 seconds (without extension from presiding judge) 1 - 2 points

+31 to 60 seconds 3 - 4 points

+Over 60 seconds 5 - 10 points

+Time Runs Out on Direct/Cross of Third Witness (Rule 6.2) 10 points

-6.4 Discipline for Non-Trial Rules Violations
+11.4 Discipline for Non-Trial Rules Violations

 Only violations that occur outside the bar are brought by attorney or teacher coaches.
-Such violations are made promptly to the Regional and/or State Mock Trial Coordinator immediately after the round.
+Such violations are made promptly to the Regional and/or LRE Director immediately after the round.
 The complaining party is asked to complete a Rules Violation Penalty Form.
 The Rules Violation Penalty Form is taken to a violation resolution panel.
-Discipline is in the discretion of the violation resolution panel and may range from a scoring adjustment to disqualification from the competition.
-See Rule 1.2 Code of Conduct.
+Discipline is in the discretion of the violation resolution panel and may range from a scoring adjustment to disqualification from the competition pursuant to Rule 1.2 Code of Conduct.

-The violation resolution panel is composed of the LRE Director, a LRE staff person, and the Regional Mock Trial Coordinator and/or a designee.
+The violation resolution panel is composed of the LRE Director, LRE staff, and the Regional Mock Trial Coordinator and/or a designee.